emqxarchive/emqx-docs-en/source/plugins.rst

 .. note::  %cn %dn support is added in version 3.1.

-Redis user Hash
+Redis User Hash
 ::::::::::::::::

-The default is based on user Hash authentication:
+The default authentication is User Hash:

 .. code::